 3. You primary duties include office or non-manual work.

 4. You customarily and regularly performs at least one of the exempt duties or responsibilities of an exempt executive, administrative or professional employee.
-(See Exemption Blog Post for more information on exempt duties and responsibilities under the FLSA.)

 For more information on the Highly Compensated Worker Exemption under the FLSA visit the Department of Justice Fact Sheet.